prettydiff/simple/readme.md

    - -123.45678912
 * boolean - true or false
 * regex - JavaScript style regular expressions.
-* null - Null only exists to unset a value from a reference.
-In expressions null values are coerced to a boolean false value so that they can be positively compared to either null or false without explicit need for a null check.
-If a reference needs to be evaluated against literal null check the reference's type to ensure it isn't a boolean.

 #### Non-primitives (passed by reference)
 * function - A bag of instructions that accepts parameters for input and always returns a value, where that value is the function itself by default.